Samia Quddus

 Welcome,

 Welcome, I’m Samia.
 I love what I do.
-Whether it's exploring emotional histories, working on yourself, navigating a life crisis, or understanding your relationship with others, these may be some of the reasons you’re here.
-As an integrative therapist offering counselling and psychotherapy, I'm here to help you with the areas that matter to you.
-Supporting people in gaining a deeper understanding of themselves is a privilege I deeply value and I do this by creating a safe and trusting space.
-I see myself as a therapist of colour and therefore ensure all my work employs cultural sensitivity, so that you are seen with respect and care.
+Whether it's exploring emotional histories, working on yourself, navigating a life crisis or understanding your relationship with others, these may be some of the reasons you’re here.
+As an integrative therapist offering counselling and psychotherapy since 2019, I'm here to help you with the areas that matter to you.
+Supporting people in gaining a deeper understanding of themselves is a privilege I deeply value and I do this by creating a confidential and trusting space.
+I see myself as a therapist of colour and therefore ensure my approach employs cultural sensitivity.
+I lecture and teach counselling psychology and psychotherapy as Postgraduate Diploma (PGDip) Tutor for Place2Be alongside my role as School Clinician within state secondary education.

 Who Can I Help?

-In my private practice, I am experienced and interested in addressing a wide range of issues affecting both young people and adults, such as navigating neurodiversity, self-esteem, family break-ups, grief, transitions, depression, anxiety, self-harm, suicidal thoughts, perfectionism stemming from parental pressures and/ or cultural and societal expectations, academic pressures, not feeling good-enough, generational trauma, emotional abuse, and parent-child relationships, and those involving adult children.
-This includes situations where parents are loving but have faced challenges in the relationship, such as neglect or parental depression.
+In my private practice, my experience and interest lies in supporting both adolescents and adults, i.e. navigating neurodiversity, self-esteem, family break-ups, grief, bereavement, transitions, depression, anxiety, self-harm, suicidal thoughts, perfectionism stemming from parental pressures and/ or cultural and societal expectations, academic pressures, not feeling good-enough, generational trauma, emotional abuse,and parent-child relationships, and those involving adult children.
+This includes situations where parents are loving but have faced challenges in the relationship, such as neglect or depression.

 How I Work

 Counselling and psychotherapy are not one-size-fits-all approaches.
-I offer a flexible therapy service by appropriately combining various "modalities" or types of care to tailor counselling to your needs, individually.
+I offer a flexible therapy service by combining various "modalities" or types of care to tailor counselling to your needs.
 I use psychodynamic and attachment theories to explore the unconscious and understand how past experiences influence the present.
-I prioritise a trusting therapist-client relationship, utilising a person-centered approach that embodies empathy and non-judgement, allowing you to feel seen and heard.
-I consider the systems surrounding a client and ensure all my work employs cultural sensitivity, and faith-awareness.
+I prioritise a trusting relationship embodying empathy and non-judgement, allowing you to feel seen and heard.
+I consider the systems surrounding a client and ensure all my work employs cultural sensitivity and faith-awareness.

 Practice description

-Before retraining as a psychotherapist, I spent 15 years working in primary education, both in the UK and overseas, with a focus on supporting children with social, emotional, and behavioural needs (SEBD) as an SEN specialist.
-I transitioned into the world of psychotherapy and undertook a Íø±¬ÃÅ accredited Postgraduate Diploma training from the University of East London and Place2Be.
+Before psychotherapy retraining, I spent 15 years working in primary education, both in the UK and 5 years in the Middle East, with a focus on supporting children with social, emotional, and behavioural needs (SEBD) as an SEN specialist.
+In 2017, I transitioned into the world of psychotherapy and undertook a Íø±¬ÃÅ accredited Postgraduate Diploma training from the University of East London and Place2Be.
 As an MÍø±¬ÃÅ Registered Member, I adhere to their ethical framework.
 I am fully insured and hold an Enhanced DBS check.

 Private Practice: I provide tailored high-quality confidential counselling to children, adolescents, sixth form students and adults, experiencing a wide range of emotional problems.
 I also provide support and advice to parents.

-Primary & Secondary School: I manage and oversee clinical counselling provision at a state secondary school in Waltham Forest supporting pupils with emotional challenges, and on occasions in partnership with NHS professionals, Social Services and CAMHS.
+School Clinician: I lead, manage and oversee clinical counselling provision at a state secondary school in Waltham Forest, London, supporting pupils with emotional challenges, and on occasions in partnership with NHS professionals, Social Services and CAMHS.
 In primary school, I work with children across Key Stage 1 and 2 employing creative and play therapeutic practices.

 Sixth Form: I work with young people transitioning from secondary school to sixth form, and with sixth form students transitioning to University.
 We work on various issues ranging from anxiety, stress and peer relationships.